winitzki/scall/tutorial/programming_dhall.md

     in { pure, bind }
 ```

-This code does not use a `Functor` evidence for `F`.
-However, we need to keep in mind that the Church encoding will work correctly only when `F` is a functor.

 Let us test this code by re-implementing the binary tree as a free monad on a functor `D a = Pair a a`:

 ```dhall